Kihumba/private-/Phase-A/Curriculum/7 - Recursion/README.md

 **Skill Description**
 ----------
-By the end of Phase A - Homestudy, aspiring Andelans should understand what a recursive function is, why recursion is necessary and how recursion differs from iteration.
-They can also implement recursion and iteration in Python.
+Aspiring Andelans understand what a recursive function is, why recursion is necessary and how recursion differs from iteration.
+They know the advantages and disadvantages of recursion as well as when to use recursion over iteration and vice versa.
+They can also write recursive and iterative functions using Python.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to:
+After attaining this skill, and as a demonstration of it, I will have:

-1. Complete and pass Proctor assessment that tests knowledge on Recursion.
+1. A score of 80% or higher in the recursion module on Proctor.

 **Objectives**